kimmknight/raweb/README.md

 3. In IIS Manager, create a new application pool with the name **raweb**.
 Use **.NET CLR Version v4.0.30319** with **Integrated** pipeline mode.
 4. In IIS, convert the folder to an application.
 Use the **raweb** application pool.
 5. At the application level, edit Anonymous Authentication to use the application pool identity (raweb) instead of IUSR.
-6. On the `auth` subfolder only, disable Anonymous Authentication and enable Basic Authentication and Windows Authentication.
+6. At the application level, enable Windows Authentication.
-7. Disable permissions enheritance on the `RAWeb` directory. a.
+7. Disable permissions enheritance on the `RAWeb` directory.
+   a.
 In **IIS Manager**, right click the application and choose **Edit Permissions...**.
    b.
 Switch to the **Security** tab.
    c.
 Click **Advanced**.
    d.
 Click **Disable inheritance**.
-8. Update the permissions to the following:
+9. Update the permissions to the following:

 | Type  | Principal         | Access       | Applies to                        |
 | ----- | ----------------- | ------------ | --------------------------------- |